marikakosohorska/StayOnTheRidge/README.md

 ```

 ## Description
 The STON'R algorithm involves the computation of the gradient and hessian of the function.
-This implementation is able to switch between symbolic computation (using Symbolics.jl) and automatic differentiation (using ForwardDiff.jl package).
+This implementation is able to switch between symbolic computation (using Symbolics.jl) and automatic differentiation (using ForwardDiff.jl).

 The algorithm operates on the unit hypercube $\[0,1\]^n$.
 The domain can be extended to the general convex set $K$ by defining mapping $H$ from $\[0,1\]^n$ to $K$.
 The current implementation can operate on $\[0,1\]^n$ or on the general hyperrectangle.